-Today you’re in the position that I was in a couple of years ago: just a few weeks before my first half marathon.
+Let’s say you’re in the position today that I was in a couple of years ago.
+Just a few weeks before my first half marathon.
 Even if you’ve gotten advice from running friends and have run other shorter distances before, it’s a bit intimidating, especially the whole tapering part.

 We’ll cover everything that you need to know about tapering for a half marathon, specifically for those runners who are preparing for their first half.

-We’ll discuss why it’s important as well as including weekly guidance on how to taper.
+We’ll discuss why tapering is important as well as including weekly guidance on how to taper.
 By the end, you’ll know exactly what you need to do.

 If you haven’t been a part of the running community for a long time, the words “taper” and “tapering” themselves might be confusing.
 Quite simply, it just means that you’re going to start to run less and less in the days prior to the race.

 Just think of a taper candle.
 It’s thick at the bottom, but thin at the top.
 That’s what your running routine a couple of weeks before your half will look like with your thick base being all your training and the thin top being the few runs you do the days before the half.

 As you’re about two weeks out from your half, you’ll start to gradually diminish the amount of miles you run as race day gets closer and closer.
 If you’ve been averaging 30-50 miles a week, that will decrease significantly by race day.